Coronavirus: Third coronavirus case in NZ marks the first person-to-person transmission

 None of them had coronavirus.

-• Anyone who was on the Doha to Auckland flight and is concerned or would like information should contact the Healthline number 0800 358 5453.
+Anyone who was on the Doha to Auckland flight QR0920 and is concerned or would like information should contact the Healthline number 0800 358 5453.
 Interpreters are available.

+In addition to public health staff proactively tracing close contacts on this flight via seat number, contact will be made with everyone on the flight to provide relevant information.

+Close contacts are people who were in the same row of seats, the two rows in front and the two rows behind.